 The second is expenses that are less material and quantifiable, such as pain and suffering or a loss of enjoyment of life.
 This might also include mental health issues that impact your life, such as a fear of traffic incidents so severe that it prevents you from driving.
 While this category can be more difficult to claim, an experienced personal injury attorney can help employ certain methods to translate these losses into an actual monetary figure.

 Finally, the third category is losses of potential.
 These can also be difficult to quantify because they involve hypothetical scenarios and some amount of speculation.
 Types of damages that would fall under this category include the loss of future earnings or a reduced quality of life and are usually claimed when your injuries include permanent disfigurement or disabilities.
-Again, a practiced attorney can assist in ensuring that these are properly assessed and included in your case if applicable.
+Again, a practiced truck accident attorney can assist in ensuring that these are properly assessed and included in your case if applicable.

 Do Semi-Truck Accidents Go to Trial?